 At school, you group students with similar needs to deliver targeted instruction; extend the same model to remote teaching to keep instruction personalized but manageable.
 Share targeted guidance with different groups of students and their families (think high-frequency word practice tasks, phonics lessons, or an e-Book with an introduction tailored to their reading needs) on a rotating basis using your small group plans from school as a guide.

 Set realistic expectations about practice.
 (And make it fun!)

 Learning at home can be frustrating for children and adults if they have unrealistic expectations for mastery.
 Make sure everyone knows that repetition is necessary and expected to solidify skills.
-Offering plenty of simple, but appealing, options for practice activities and games makes it more likely that adults at home will be successful in getting kids to engage without protest.
+Offer plenty of simple, but appealing, options for practice.
+Activities and games help adults at home to be successful in engaging kids without protest.